use-ink/ink-docs/docs/intro/why-webassembly.md

 # Why WebAssembly for Smart Contracts?

 We made a conscious decision for WebAssembly as the target architecture of ink!.
 Our decision was made up by these reasons:

 * <span class="highlight">High performance: </span>Wasm is high performance — it’s built to be as close to native machine code as possible while still being platform independent.

 * <span class="highlight">Small size: </span>It facilitates small binaries to ship over the internet to devices with potentially slow internet connection.
-This is a great fit for the space-constrainted blockchain world.
+This is a great fit for the space-constrained blockchain world.

 * <span class="highlight">General VM & bytecode: </span>
 It was developed so that code can be deployed in any browser with the same result.
 Contrary to the EVM it was not developed towards a very specific use case, this has the benefit of a lot of tooling being available and large companies putting a lot of resources into furthering Wasm development.